-Day trading is also prevalent in Taiwan.
+Day trading is also prevalent in Taiwan (see last column of Table 1).
 We define day trading as the purchase and sale of the same stock on the same day by an investor.
 Over our sample period, day trading accounted for 23 percent of the total dollar value of trading volume.
 Most day trading (64 percent) involves the purchase and sale of the same number of shares in a stock over the course of one day (i.e., most day trades yield no net change in ownership at the close of the day).